-Room assignments will be announced in preparation materials for General Assembly.
+-To serve on a Committee of Commissioners, you must be a registered commissioner. -Room assignments will be announced in preparation materials for General Assembly.

-MONDAY OF GENERAL ASSEMBLY
+Monday of General Assembly

 9:00 a.m.
-Commissioner Registration Open

-11:00 a.m.
-Briefing for Overtures Committee

-1:00 p.m.
-Overtures Committee Meeting begins
+Commissioner Registration Open 10:00 a.m.
+Briefing for Overtures Committee Immediately following g the Overtures Briefing - Overtures Committee Meeting begins 11:00 a.m.
+Briefing for Committees of Commissioners 1:00 p.m.
+Meetings of the Committees of Commissioners begin: Administrative Committee Covenant Theological Seminary Geneva Benefits Reformed University Fellowship